 (click on the buttons to view pedigree & EBV information)

 Very correct fellow in the top 20% for all the attributes that are important to us; Gestation Length, Scrotal Size, 600 Day Weight, Eye Muscle Area, Rib Fat, Intra Muscular Fat, Supermarket and EU plus our own TEYS Riverina Premium $ Indices.
 His Dam was a great performer.
-Gentle disposition.
-His first drop of 29 L calves in Autumn 2016 are outstanding.
+His calves so far are outstanding.

 Trait leader for calving ease and scrotal size combined with top 15% IMF and well balanced ebv’s otherwise.